-Chair Director of Public Health, Barnsley MBC Secretariat and Administration Regulatory Services, Barnsley MBC Directors and Heads of Transport Ian Wilson, Group Manager, Environment and and Highways Transport Directors and Heads of Matt Gladstone, Executive Director, Place Development Mark Lynam, Head of Economic Development Regeneration Phillip Spurr, Service Director, Culture, Housing and Regulation Directors and Heads of Planning Joe Jenkinson, Head of Planning Directors and Heads of Paul Castle, Service Director, Environment and Environment Transport Matthew Bell, Head of Commercial and Support Services Directors and Heads of Public Julia Burrows, Director of Public Health Health Diane Lee, Head of Public Health Julie Tolhurst, Public Health Principal
+Chair Director of Public Health, Barnsley MBC Secretariat and Administration Regulatory Services, Barnsley MBC Directors and Heads of Transport Ian Wilson, Group Manager, Environment and and Highways Transport Directors and Heads of Phillip Spurr, Service Director, Culture, Housing Development and Regulation Directors and Heads of Planning Joe Jenkinson, Head of Planning Directors and Heads of Public Julia Burrows, Director of Public Health Health Diane Lee, Head of Public Health Julie Tolhurst, Public Health Principal

-It is intended that the Steering Group will meet twice a year to gauge progress with the actions, promote new actions (where appropriate) and ensure that the local air quality management process in Barnsley is delivering and evolving.
+The Steering Group will meet twice a year to gauge progress with the actions, promote new actions (where appropriate) and ensure that the local air quality management process in Barnsley is delivering and evolving.

-The inaugural meeting of the Steering Group will consider the actions within the draft of this plan and consequently approve the list of actions to go forward to wider consultation.
-Following consultation, the final version of the action plan will be approved by the Steering Group.
+The inaugural meeting of the Steering Group considered the actions within the draft of this plan and consequently approved the list of actions to go forward to wider consultation.

-Regardless of actions being approved by stakeholder consultation, or by the Steering Group, some of these actions may yet be subject to the securing suitable funding.
+Regardless of actions being approved by stakeholder consultation, or by the Steering Group, some of these actions are yet subject to the securing of suitable funding.